Civil-Service-Human-Resources/identity-management/README.md

 ### Test-time

-For a complete list of test dependencies check the `build.gradle` file.
+For a complete list of test dependencies check the `pom.xml` file.
 The main test dependencies are:
 - Spring Boot Starter Test
 - Spring Boot Security Test
 - mockito 2.8